-To address this question, we collected data from a sample of 1,602 adults from the United States between October and November 2022.
+To address this question, we collected data from 1,602 adults in the United States between October and November 2022.
 The sampling was designed to be representative of various demographic characteristics such as gender, age, education, employment status, and region of residence.
-Note that the survey modules, as well as core analyses, were pre-registered via the Open Science Framework (OSF), No. DV3KP.
+The survey modules, as well as core analyses, were pre-registered via the Open Science Framework (OSF), No. DV3KP.